Davos elites struggle for answers as Trump era dawns

-DAVOS, Switzerland - The global economy is in better shape than it's been in years.
+DAVOS, Switzerland, Jan 15 (Reuters) - The global economy is in better shape than it's been in years.
 Stock markets are booming, oil prices are on the rise again and the risks of a rapid economic slowdown in China, a major source of concern a year ago, have eased.

 And yet, as political leaders, CEOs and top bankers make their annual trek up the Swiss Alps to the World Economic Forum in Davos, the mood is anything but celebratory.